DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-15-switching-between-recruitment-cycles-during-rollover.md

 We added:

 - a recruitment cycles page that shows the current and the next recruitment cycles
-- updated the organisation switcher to include a way to switch recruitment cycle and show the recruitment cycle the user is working in
+- an updated organisation switcher to include a way to switch cycles and show the recruitment cycle the user is working in

 ## How it works